 Case report 3 [R]: A 13-year-old boy with a history of autism was presented to the outpatient psychiatric clinic for hypersexual behaviors that started at the onset of puberty.
 The behaviors affected his functioning both at school and home.
 A trial of low-dose Propranolol, 0.3 mg/kg/d (10 mg twice a day), targeting hypersexual behavior led to remarkable clinical improvement.
 The behaviors remained stable on this dose of Propranolol for 1 year.

-- Guanfacine, a selective α2A receptor agonist, and Clonidine, a nonselective α2 receptor agonist, have been used off-label to treat oppositional and aggressive behaviors mainly in children with ADHD [R, R, R, R].
-Both Guanfacine and Clonidine suppress the NE release from sympathetic nerve endings in different organs including prefrontal cortex, which helps to eliminate irrelevant attention and behavioral reaction to stressors and improve task-specific focus [R], which is why they have been approved and used as nonstimulant ADHD drugs.
-Both drugs have a pronounced sedative effect (Clonidine is even used off-label as a sleep-aid medication) as opposed to Propranolol, which maintains clarity of thoughts.
-At high doses, Clonidine can actually cause aggression due to its blockade of adenosine receptors [R].
+- Guanfacine, a selective α2A receptor agonist, and Clonidine, a nonselective α1/α2 receptor agonist, have been used off-label to treat oppositional and aggressive behaviors mainly in children with ADHD [R, R, R, R].
+Both drugs suppress the NE release from sympathetic nerve endings in different organs including prefrontal cortex, which helps to eliminate irrelevant attention and behavioral reaction to stressors and improve task-specific focus [R], which is why they have been approved and used as nonstimulant ADHD drugs [R].
+Both drugs improve spatial memory performance in humans, but only Guanfacine improve planning and working memory performance whereas Clonidine disrupts it [R].
+Clonidine also disrupts performance in an attentional task with distractors [R] but significantly ameliorates PPI deficits in schizophrenia [R].
+Both drugs have a pronounced sedative effect (Clonidine is even used off-label as a sleep-aid medication).
+Clonidine impaired alertness while reducing left PFC activity during temporal orienting and right superior parietal cortex activity during spatial orienting whereas Guanfacine showed no such effect [R].
+On the contrary, Guanfacine has been shown to increase cerebral blood flow in the dorsolateral PFC of monkeys performing a spatial working memory task [R] and of cocaine addicts during drug cue conditions [R].
+At high doses, Clonidine can actually cause aggression due to its blockade of adenosine receptors [R] and has been used to model aggression in mice [R].
+Both drugs counteract the hyperdopaminergic state induced by NMDA antagonists [R].
 Guanfacine and Clonidne must not be combined with Propranolol because all three reduce blood pressure.

 - Among supplements, lithium decreases NE availability and increases tryptophan uptake.
 Tryptophan reduces tyrosine absorption and also increases serotonin.
 It should not be combined with SSRI’s.
 Taurine and L-theanine reduce NE release [R, R, R, R].
 Magnesium inhibits NE release by blocking N-type calcium channels [R].
 St John’s wort inhibits dopamine β-hydroxylase (DBH) [R, R, R], which converts dopamine into NE.
 Blocking DBH reduces NE but also increases dopamine, which can worsen or cause mania [R].
 St. John’s wort should not be combined with SSRI’s because of its MAO inhibition.
 Avoid things that increase NE such as B6, folate, caffeine, tyrosine, phenylalanine, L-dopa, acetyl-L-carnitine, phosphatidylserine, Atomoxetine (Strattera), Bupropion (Wellbutrin), Amphetamine, Modafinil, tricyclic antidepressants, Yohimbine, Ginkgo Biloba [R], Curcumin, Ginseng, etc.

 Norepinephrine is the key neurotransmitter responsible for acute anxiety and anger related to the fight-or-flight response.
 Poor feedback control of NE action is the cause of “bad temper”.
 Activation of beta (and more specifically β2) adrenergic receptors by NE is responsible for aggression.
 It can be successfully treated by the non-selective beta-blocker Propranolol, which is a blood pressure medication often used off-label by stage performers for performance anxiety.
-Guanfacine can also reduce impulsivity by reducing the NE release from presynaptic fibers.
+Guanfacine can also reduce impulsivity by activating α2A receptors and increasing the PFC function and its behavioral control.
 Adding lithium orotate (5-10mg), magnesium, taurine (500mg before bed) and tryptophan (500mg before bed) can further reduce anxiety and aggression and improve sleep.